Contemelium-BroadBITS/YAML-Language-Interpreter/README.md

 ## 3.1.
 Formatting your YAML script

 This section begins by discussing the essential task of specifying the type of operation within your YAML script.
-As outlined in [Section 1](#1-introduction), there are five possible operations, each identified by the key type within your YAML script.
+As outlined in [Section 1](#1-introduction), there are six possible operations, each identified by the key type within your YAML script.

 We'll now outline the format for each type of operation and provide clear instructions on how to properly structure them.